Simple odd $\beta$-cycle inequalities for binary polynomial optimization: Implementation and computational results

 Since for Dijkstra's algorithm, Fibonacci heaps outperform min-heaps only for very large graphs, and since SCIP already contains a min-heap implementation, we sticked to the latter.
 Technically, this yields a higher amortized running time of $\orderO((|V| \cdot |E| + |E|^3) \log(|V| + |E|^2))$ for each call of Dijkstra's algorithm, and thus a total running time of $\orderO( |E|^5 \cdot \log |V| + |V|^2 \cdot |E| \cdot \log |V| )$.
 While this is a logarithmic factor worse than the running time from \cref{thm_simple_odd_beta_separation}, we believe that switching to Fibonacci heaps would not improve the practical performance.

-\paragraph{Instances.} The first set of instances of binary polynomial optimization that we considered, is inspired from the image restoration problem, which is widely investigated in computer vision.
+\paragraph{Instances.} The first set of instances of binary polynomial optimization that we considered, is inspired from the \emph{image restoration problem}, which is widely investigated in computer vision.
 The goal is to reconstruct an original base image from a blurred image in input.
 These instances have been considered also in \cite{Rodriguez-Heck18,ElloumiLL21,DelPiaKS20,DelPiaD21,DelPiaK21} to test binary polynomial optimization algorithms.
 A complete description of these instances can be found in \cite{CramaR17}, while here we only provide a brief overview.
 An image is a rectangle containing $\ell \times h$ pixels, and each pixel takes the value $0$ or $1$.
-Three types of base images are considered: ``top left rectangle'', ``centre rectangle'', and ``cross''.
-Three different types of perturbations can be applied to a base image to obtain a blurred image: ``none'', ``low'', and ``high''.
+Three types of base images are considered: The first type ``topleft'' consists of a rectangle of $1$s in the top left, the second type ``center'' contains a rectangle of $1$s in the middle, and in the third type ``cross'' the $1$s form a cross in the center.
+Three different types of perturbations can be applied to a base image to obtain a blurred image: ``none'', where no perturbation is employed, ``all \SI{5}{\percent}'', where each pixel is flipped independently with probability \SI{5}{\percent}, and ``0s \SI{50}{\percent}'', where each $0$-pixel is flipped independently with probability \SI{50}{\percent} (and the $1$s remain unchanged).
 The image restoration instance associated with a blurred image is defined by an objective function $f(x) = L(x) + P(x)$ that must be minimized.
 The variables $x_{ij}$, for all $(i, j) \in [\ell] \times [h]$, represent the value assigned to each pixel in the output image. $L(x)$ is the linear part which incentivizes similarity between the input blurred image and the output image. $P(x)$ is the nonlinear part, consisting of a polynomial of degree four, which incentivizes smoothness by penalizing $2 \times 2$ sub-images of the output image, the more they look like a checkerboard.
 We considered seven different sizes $(\ell,h) \in \{(10,10), (10,15), (15,15), (15,20), (20,20), (20,25), (25,25) \}$.
-For each size, we considered each of the three different base types and each of the three perturbations, where for ``low'' and ``high'' we created 2 random instances, resulting in a total of $3 \cdot 5 = 15$ instances for each size.
+For each size, we considered each of the three different base types and each of the three perturbations, where for ``all \SI{5}{\percent}'' and ``0s \SI{50}{\percent}'' we created two random instances, resulting in a total of $3 \cdot 5 = 15$ instances for each size.
 This is in line with~\cite{CramaR17} where these instances were considered for the first time.